rancher/docs/content/rancher/v2.x/en/backups/v2.5/_index.md

 ### RBAC

-Only the rancher admins, and local cluster’s cluster-owner can:
+Only the rancher admins and the local cluster’s cluster-owner can:

 * Install the Chart
 * See the navigation links for Backup and Restore CRDs
-* Perform a backup or restore by creating a Backup CR and Restore CR respectively, list backups/restores performed so far
+* Perform a backup or restore by creating a Backup CR and Restore CR respectively
+* List backups/restores performed so far

 # Backing up Rancher